ravi6/MTS/README.md

             be coded.
 I though I had that with bestChildren chain.
 But that appears incorrect, because opponent play should be random but should not be based on what is best for you :((

+ * 17 Dec.
+Implemented learntPlay, where 'o' player makes use of the learnt behaviour whenever he can, the opponent always plays random. (misses even obvious wins/losses).
+If the opponent makes a move that pushes the game into unexplored tree, even the 'o' player has no other go but to play random.
+            All of this logic is implemented.
+GUI elements to examine statistics of such a game is added.
+            Considering several sets of game plays, statstics of the outcome is extracted based on the sets of the games 100 sets of 100 games each. (say).
+Because JavaScript is single thread execution, for gui to work properly heavy cpu functions need to be split into smaller chunks with recourse to "setTimeout" calls and recursive functions.